How Long Do Houses Last?

 1. Construction Materials

-The materials used in building a house play a pivotal role in its longevity.
+One of the key factors that will determine how long a house lasts is the materials used.
 Different materials have varying degrees of durability and resistance to wear and tear.
 Here's a closer look at how construction materials impact a house's lifespan:

 2. Climate and Environmental Conditions